oracle/accelerated-data-science/ads/feature_store/docs/source/dataset_job.rst

 Dataset Job
 ***********

-A Dataset job is the processing instance of a dataset.
+A dataset job is the processing instance of a dataset.
 Each dataset job includes validation and statistics results.

 Load